adunning/medieval-education-technology/index.md

 ## Required readings

 This course places an emphasis on reading and interpreting primary sources, with a series of lectures providing their historical context and an overarching narrative.
 Selections from copyrighted translations are available through the [Learning Portal](https://portal.utoronto.ca/).
 You may find it useful to purchase an inexpensive modern translation of the work you study in your essay, and annotate it.

-For further background on the lectures, you may wish to read one of the relevant chapters on the topic on [Cambridge Histories Online](http://universitypublishingonline.org.myaccess.library.utoronto.ca/cambridge/histories/), available through the University of Toronto libraries.
+If you wish further background material on the lectures, see the [Resources](./resources/) page for recommendations.